section-engineering-education/engineering-education/articles/mysql-with-node-js/index.md

 ### Creating a connection to MySQL server
 Before carrying out any database operation, you first need to create a connection to the MySQL server.

-In just a few steps below, and you have a connection to the database established.
+In just a few steps mentioned below, you'll establish a connection to the database.

 - Import MySQL using the `require()` function.